michaelchen-lab/blog/posts/menucarlo-backend.md

 ---
 title: Designing MenuCarlo's Backend Architecture
 date: "20210126"
+description: MenuCarlo is an open-source web app which helps F&B owners optimize their menus by analyzing their past customer transactions.
 ---
 MenuCarlo is an open-source web app which helps F&B owners optimize their menus by analyzing their past customer transactions.
 During my internship at AI Singapore, I was appointed lead developer of this project.
 Our goal is to empower small F&B establishments by putting the power of data science in their hands.